A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Bayesian Hierarchical Model PINNs (BHM-PINNs)

-where we are not explicitly writing out the initial and boundary conditions, but those can be incorporated in the PINN as described previously.
-In this case, the PDE constraint is incorporated into ``observations'' of the PDE residuals (\ref{eq:PDEresidual}) as before (e.g., we can include a data model for these residuals and specify the observations to be zero unless there is a known PDE forcing term, or specify a prior on the time derivative of the PDE).
+The dynamic component of the model is the most important as it represents the underlying spatio-temporal mechanism driving the process.
+This is the main place where we impart mechanistic information via the PINN as described in Section \ref{sec:pinn} or B-PINN as in Section \ref{sec:B-PINN}, denoted as ${\bm{v}}_{NN,t}$.
+Note that we are not explicitly writing out the initial and boundary conditions, but those can be incorporated in the PINN as described previously.
+Recall, the PDE constraint can be incorporated into ``observations'' of the PDE residuals (\ref{eq:PDEresidual}) as before (e.g., we can include a data model for these residuals and specify the observations to be zero unless there is a known PDE forcing term) or we can specify a prior on the time derivative of the PDE.
 This then accommodates the PDE dynamical structure and we note there are additional $\bm{\theta}_m$ parameters that come in the residual process from the PDE.
-As with the B-PINN framework, the residual variance term ($\sigma^2_r$) allows one to control the degree of determinism in the PDE representation.
-In full generality it should be emphasized that the latent dynamic process need not be deterministic.
-For example, as in Section \ref{sec:MechMotMods} consider a mechanistically-motivated DSTM, which we write here as
+As with the B-PINN framework, the residual variance term ($\sigma^2_r$) allows one to control the degree to which the neural network is constrained to follow the underlying PDE.